jelkner/TeacherCSP/_sources/CSPRepeatTurtles/ch10_summary.rst

 	single: total turtle trip theorem
 	single: turtle geometry

 - **Loop Body** - The statement or statements that are repeated in a loop.
-In Python indention is used to show the statements that are part of the body of a loop.
+In Python indentation is used to show the statements that are part of the body of a loop.
 - **Total Turtle Trip Theorem** - The total turtle trip theorem states that the turtle will draw a closed figure with n sides when the sum of the angles turned is a multiple of 360.
 - **Turtle Geometry** - Turtle Geometry is a book by Hal Abelson and Andrea diSessa that explores math using turtles.